License to Carry Firearms

 1. Purchase the gun from the Dealer.
 Send firstname.lastname@example.org the confirmation email from the seller with order number and contact info.
 Please include your Contact info so we can reach you when the gun arrives.

-2. Have the Dealer (seller) contact us to provide his information and FFL.
+2. Have the Dealer (seller) contact us to provide their information and FFL.

 3. When the gun arrives at my store and is ready to be picked up we will contact you so you can come in and complete the background check to receive your firearm.